NYNEX: International assets

+NYNEX Cablecomms announced its initial public offering in June 1995.
 In 1996, NYNEX's UK assets were merged with the subsidiary of Cable & Wireless, Mercury Communications, as well as cable operators Vidéotron and Bell Cablemedia, and the new business was subsequently renamed Cable & Wireless Communications.

 Cable & Wireless’ cable assets were sold to NTL in July 1999.
 The acquisition was completed in May 2000.
-NTL then merged with Telewest in March 2006 to form NTL:Telewest, and was later re branded on February 8, 2007 as Virgin Media.
+NTL then merged with Telewest in March 2006 to form NTL:Telewest, and was later rebranded on February 8, 2007 as Virgin Media.